Anxiety Management Clinic in Downtown Long Beach, Bixby Knolls Long Beach, Paramount, CA

 It is estimated that 20% of those with substance abuse disorders also have anxiety disorders, and substance abuse can contribute to the development of anxiety disorders.
 Anxiety is often caused by a genetic predisposition toward mental health conditions, such as a family history.

 If you are experiencing anxiety and need treatments, then reach out to us today through our website.
 Our team at Reddy Urgent Care is here to help you and most of all help you combat your anxiety so that you can start enjoying life again.
-We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, East Side CA, Paramount CA, and Los Altos CA.
+For more information, contact us.
+We have convenient locations to serve you in Bixby Knolls, Downtown Long Beach, and Paramount, CA. We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, Paramount CA, Lakewood CA, Los Alamitos CA, Belmont Shore CA, Signal Hill CA, Norwalk CA, Huntington Park CA, and surrounding areas of California.